louis-langholtz/PlayRho/INSTALL.md

 This step is optional.

-To install the configured components into the CMake default system locations, run the following command.
+To install the configured components into CMake's default locations, just run the following command:

 ```sh
 cmake --install PlayRhoBuild
 ```

+See CMake's [Install a Project](https://cmake.org/cmake/help/latest/manual/cmake.1.html#install-a-project) webpage for more info.

 ## TLDR